ben174/hipproblems/searchrunner/README.md

 - The results should be sorted by agony
 - The scraper APIs already return results sorted by agony, you should take advantage of this!

 You may write your API in whatever language you want.
+It should run on port 8000 and expose one endpoint:

+- `GET /flights/search` - returns flight results from all providers as JSON

-It should run on port 8000 and expose exactly one endpoint: `/flights/search` which should return a JSON response.
-The JSON response should look identical to the scraper API response except that it will contain results from all providers, sorted by agony.
+The response should look identical to a scraper API response except that it will contain results from all providers while still sorted by agony.